crajcan/the_rust_programming_language/notes.md

 These are notes that I took every time I encountered a fact I didn't already know, or was introduced to a concept that I didn't immediately understand

+The notes that follow were created whenever I encountered a fact/concept that was:

+Unknown to me
+Non-trivial
+Important
+Hard to remember

 ## Chapter 1

 ```